RodrigoTomeES/prefers-color-scheme-hack/README.md

 The `prefers-color-scheme` is a CSS media feature, it is used to detect if the user has requested a light or dark color theme.
 This feature only can be used in `<style>` tag or in `js` but Github doesn't allow it in READMEs to prevent attacks.

 For this reason I searched for a workaround and I found an article of [Chris Coyier in CSS Tricks](https://css-tricks.com/custom-styles-in-github-readmes/) that talk about add custom CSS in a SVG file.
-With this idea in mind I supposed that it would be possible to use the `prefers-color-scheme` media feature with this feature, and it worked! 🚀
+With this idea in mind I supposed that it would be possible to use the `prefers-color-scheme` media feature with this trick, and it worked! 🚀

 ## Example